evg-cv/FileSimilarity/README.md

-## DescriptionSimilarity
+## FileSimilarity

 ## Overview

-This project is to estimate the similarities between the texts and get top n most similar text with similarity value.
+This project is to estimate the similarities between the texts.
-To get the features of the text, Gensim, NLTK, Spacy, libraries are used and scikit-learn library is used for the estimation of the similarity.
+To get the features of the text, Gensim, NLTK, Spacy libraries are used and scikit-learn library is used for the estimation of the similarity.
 Also, a pre-trained model which is part of a model that is trained on 100 billion words from the Google News Dataset is used for Natural Language Processing.